intel/sriov-fec-operator/spec/sriov-fec-operator-release-notes.md

 # Features for Release
 v2.X.Y
-- added support pf-bb-config telemetry
+- Added support for pf-bb-config telemetry
+- Improved timeouts for LeaderElection functionality
+- Manager deployment always starts from 1 replica and scales to 2 for multinode clusters

 ***v2.5.0***
 - pf-bb-config updated (22.03 -> 22.07)